1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 The most recent extradition conventions provide for the refusal to extradite for humanitarian reasons.

-According to the Supreme Court, the French judge has to verify the existence of a humanitarian reason to refuse extradition (Court of Cassation, 9 October 2012, No. 12-85.134).
-French judges have annulled government decrees that did not provide for guarantees obtained from the requesting state about the healthcare with which the requested person would be provided once extradited, to ensure that the extradition would not expose the requested person to serious health risks (Council of State, 13 October 2000, No. 212865; 10 February 2006, No. 284771).
+According to the French Supreme Courts, the French judge has to verify the existence of a humanitarian reason to refuse extradition (Court of Cassation, 9 October 2012, No. 12-85.134).
+The Court of Cassation requires the lower courts to verify, if needed through a request for complementary information to the requesting state, if the detention conditions do not present a risk of excessive gravity on the health of the requested person (Court of Cassation, 15 February 2022, No. 21-80.942).
+The Conseil d'Etat has annulled government decrees that did not provide for guarantees from the requesting state about the healthcare with which the requested person would be provided once extradited and to ensure that the extradition would not expose the requested person to serious health risks (Conseil d'Etat, 13 October 2000, No. 212865; 10 February 2006, No. 284771).
 It authorises an extradition when guarantees from the requesting state are satisfactory.

 The French state may elect not to extradite a person that has been granted refugee status by the French administrative authorities, pursuant to article 1, A, 2° of the Geneva Convention of 28 July 1951.
 The bar is not absolute: the refugee may be extradited to a state other than that where he or she is threatened, but the extradition government decree will stipulate conditions or reservations.